 One realtor I know tried DIY for 8 months, ended up spending 38,000 ₪ on development and fixes, and still had the bot break twice a month.
 Eventually moved to BuzzPost and called it "the biggest liberation I ever gave myself."
 He no longer waits for a freelancer on Sunday morning.

 At BuzzPost — when Facebook changes something, our team sees it across hundreds of customers simultaneously, fixes it centrally, deploys an update.
-All customers get the fix.
+All customers get the fix automatically and at no extra charge.
 You don't even know something changed.
+That's exactly the difference: in DIY, every Facebook change is a personal crisis; at BuzzPost, it's an event we handle before you ever notice it.

 Hidden cost #2: opportunity cost